FloatingArrayDesign/MoorDyn/docs/inputs.rst

 multiple failures for a given point, but duplicate failure configurations will be ignored.
 If two lines attached to a point are listed to fail (failure 1 for example), then after the failure the lines will remain attached to each other by a free point.
 In this multi line case, if any line reaches the tension threshold then the failure will be triggered.
-The theory behind failures can be found :ref:`here <theory>`.

 .. code-block:: none